-As of December 31, 2021, we had cash, cash equivalents, and restricted cash in the amount of \$46.3 million.
-We will require additional funding to grow our business including to support the ongoing clinical development of APVO436, develop additional products, support commercial marketing activities, or otherwise provide additional financial flexibility.
-If we are not able to secure adequate additional funding, we may need to make further reductions in spending.
+As of December 31, 2022, we had cash, cash equivalents, and restricted cash in the amount of \$22.6 million.
+We will require additional funding to grow our business including to support the ongoing clinical development of APVO436, develop additional products, support commercial marketing activities or otherwise provide additional financial flexibility.
+If we are not able to secure adequate additional funding, we may need to make reductions in spending.
 This may include extending payment terms with suppliers, liquidating assets, and suspending or curtailing planned programs.
-We may also have to further delay, reduce the scope of, suspend or eliminate one or more research and development programs.
+We may also have to delay, reduce the scope of, suspend or eliminate one or more research and development programs.
+We may also be forced to grant rights to develop and market our product candidates that we would otherwise prefer to develop or market ourselves or we may be unable to take advantage of future business opportunities.
 A failure to raise the additional funding or to effectively implement cost reductions could harm our business, results of operations and future prospects.
 Our future capital requirements will depend on many factors, including:

-- the level, timing and receipt of any milestone or deferred payments under our agreement with Medexus with respect to the sales of IXINITY: - whether and to what extent future proceeds are received under our Royalty Purchase Agreement with HCR; - the extent to which we invest in products or technologies; - the ability to satisfy the payment obligations and covenants under any future indebtedness;
+- the level, timing and receipt of any milestone or deferred payments under our agreement with Medexus with respect to the sales of IXINITY; - whether and to what extent future milestone payments are received under our Amendment to Royalty Purchase Agreement with HCR; - the extent to which we invest in products or technologies; - the ability to satisfy the payment obligations and covenants under any future indebtedness;

-- the ability to secure partnerships and/or collaborations that generate additional cash; - capital improvements to our facilities; - the scope, progress, results, and costs of our development activities; - clinical development costs, timing, and other requirements to complete dosing of Phase 1b clinical trial for APVO436, as well as future clinical trials; and - the cost of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims.
+- the ability to secure partnerships and/or collaborations that generate additional cash; - capital improvements to our facilities; - the scope, progress, results, and costs of our development activities; - clinical development costs, timing, and other requirements to complete dosing of our Phase 1b clinical trial for APVO436 and Phase 1 clinical trial of ALG.APV-527, as well as future clinical trials; - the cost of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims; and - macroeconomic conditions, including the impact of inflation and cost of capital.